hand-e-fr/OpenHosta/doc/Docs.md

 #### 3. `emulate`

 The `emulate` function makes an API call to a Large Language Model (LLM) to assist in answering predictions made by the `predict` function.
-For more details, check the documentation of `predict`.
+For more details, check the documentation of [predict](#predict-function).

 #### Example:
 ```python